 In Pennsylvania, in a recent case, the court sided with the taxpayer, who was deemed entitled to a refund using this benefits-received method/definition.
 Ohio is also beginning to use similar methodology and definitions with regards to its commercial activity tax.

 For SaaS companies, this means if they are filing a Texas sales and use tax return and sourcing data processing services to Texas, the Comptroller will likely try to apply the same sourcing for the Texas margins tax.
-Similarly, Florida will also likely attempt to apply their new sourcing methodology to companies filing there.
+Similarly, Florida will also likely attempt to apply their new sourcing methodology to companies filing there for regulatory compliance.

 Companies that get audited in either Texas or Florida should consider filing a protest.
 These issues will be litigated in both states.
 The cases and rulings are rapidly changing and must be monitored regularly.
 Companies may also wish to review their current state tax provision for these positions.
 Also, Texas companies that used the cost-of-performance method in prior years should consider filing protective refund claims.
 Similarly, a SaaS company that had significant losses and applied the cost of performance in Florida in prior years may want to file protective claims increasing their NOLs applying market sourcing.